Margaret Rarru Garrawurra

 Margaret Rarru Garrawurra is a senior Yolngu artist and weaver from Arnhem Land, Northern Territory, Australia.
-Born in Galiwin'ku (Elcho Island), she now lives between her mother's Country of Laŋarra (Howard Island) and Yurrwi (Milingimbi Island).
+Born in Galiwin'ku (Elcho Island), as of 2025 she lives between her mother's Country of Laŋarra (Howard Island) and Yurrwi (Milingimbi Island).
 In Laŋarra, she gathers natural materials and processes them into artworks rooted in ancestral traditions and expressed through distinct, innovative forms.

 Early life

 Rarru was introduced to the art of weaving by her numa (aunties) at a young age.
-She and her sister, Helen Ganalmirriwuy Garrawurra, were taught important Liyagawumirr clan (a tribe in north Australia) designs by their father along with a deep understanding of the ancestral creation narratives of their tradition.
+She and her sister, Helen Ganalmirriwuy Garrawurra, were taught important Liyagawumirr clan designs by their father along with a deep understanding of the ancestral creation narratives of their tradition.

 In 2006, after the death of her brother Mickey Durrng, Rarru and her sister inherited the right to paint Liyagawumirr sacred designs.
 Their aunt, Ruth Nalmakarra, guided them in reviving this cultural inheritance.